Philtrust Bank: Binondo, Manila

 Departing from neoclassical style was the Art Nouveau Mariano Uy Chaco Building, now the Philtrust Building, designed by Samuel E. Rowell in 1914.
 The building was the headquarters of Uy Chaco and Sons, a hardware firm that imported and distributed American products locally.
 The six-storey structure, located at the northwestern corner of the former Plaza Cervantes, featured undulating balconies with elaborate wrought iron grilles set into its apex.
 Such organic patterns, shown in the ironworks and fluid curves exhibited in the balconies were the essential characteristics of the Art Nouveau style.
 The building possessed articulated bays totalling to eight; each consisted of an arch on the first floor and a slightly projecting, curved balcony on the third, fourth and fifth floors.
-The facade was broken at the sixth floor by an open circulation space accented by alternating narrow and wide, oval-shaped frames.
+The façade was broken at the sixth floor by an open circulation space accented by alternating narrow and wide, oval-shaped frames.

 There is an ornamental, projecting turret crowned by a ribbed, eight-sided, bell-shaped cupola surfaced by iron tiles made to appear like shingles on the corner facing Plaza Cervantes.
 The turret doubled as a clock tower, with a series of clocks surrounding the circumference of the cupola’s base.
-The oldest-looking portion of the building’s facade was the first floor, as it evoked a Neo-Renaissance character with its stylized rusticated bands and stepped arches with false keystones.
+The oldest-looking portion of the building’s façade was the first floor, as it evoked a Neo-Renaissance character with its stylized rusticated bands and stepped arches with false keystones.